-In India, the total production of aquatic animals from both marine and inland production is 175.45 for the year 2022-23, where 44.32 lakh tonnes from marine and 131.13 lakh tonnes from inland.
-India contributed 8.92 percent in 2022-23 to the World's Fish Production.
+In India, the total production of aquatic animals from both marine and inland production is 175.45 for the year 2022 to 2023, where 44.32 lakh tonnes from marine and 131.13 lakh tonnes from inland.
+India contributed 8.92 percent in 2022 to 2023 the World's Fish Production.
 Andhra Pradesh has always been the topmost production state of fish in India, followed by West Bengal, the second.
-Andhra Pradesh has mostly been from inland fish production, whereas Karnataka has come first in marine fish production in 2022-23.
+Andhra Pradesh has mostly been from inland fish production, whereas Karnataka has come first in marine fish production in 2022 to 2023.
 Fishmeal (FM) is a critical ingredient in the manufacture of commercial fish feed due to its balanced amino acid composition, high digestibility, and palatability, which enhances the uptake, digestion, and absorption of nutrients in fish (Miles and Chapman, 2006).
 The dwindling supply of wild-caught fish, coupled with the escalating demand for high-quality aquaculture feed, has rapid decline in availability, making it a less reliable and increasingly expensive ingredient for fish feed manufacturers.
 Shortage in fish meal results in the high price of fish feed (Ayoola, 2010; Rana et al., 2009), which demands low-cost alternative feed ingredients such as plant-based proteins, insect meal, and other low-cost options, to ensure the long-term viability and environmental sustainability of aquaculture practices.
 Silkworm pupae (SWP) have high-grade nutritional properties, including high protein content, low ash, and a balanced amino acid profile.
 Lysine and methionine are particularly high in silkworm pupae meal.
 Silkworms are typically raised for the production of silk yarn.
 The pupae remaining after reeling silk, pupae become a waste product that is often been discarded in an open environment or used as a fertilizer (Wei et al., 2009).
 The disposal of large quantities of pupae can create a serious environmental impact (Wang et al., 2010).
 Therefore, utilizing these pupae as a protein source in aquaculture feed formulation is a promising approach to reducing the environmental footprint of the sericulture industry, as it valorizes a previously underutilized by-product and decreases the industry’s reliance on resource-intensive fishmeal and fish oil.
-Therefore, the present study will analyse the effect of fishmeal replacement with silkworm pupae meal (SPM) on growth performance, feed utilization, and carcass composition for advanced fingerling of Pangasius pangasius.
+Therefore, the present study analyzed the effect of fishmeal replacement with silkworm pupae meal (SPM) on growth performance, feed utilization, and carcass composition for advanced fingerling in Pangasius pangasius.

 2.0 Materials and Methodology